mit-nlp/MITIE/README.md

 # Using MITIE

 The MITIE C API is documented in the [mitie.h](mitielib/include/mitie.h) header file.
-There is also an [example C program](examples/C/main.c) that shows how to use it in the examples folder.
+There is also an [example NER program](examples/C/ner_example.c) that shows how to use it in the examples folder.

 If you obtained MITIE by cloning the main repository then you must first fetch the two submodules (dlib and MITIE-models).
 Do this by running fetch_submodules.sh.
 Then, to compile the example program type the following commands:
 ```
-cd examples/C
-make
+make examples
 ```
 Then you can run the example by typing:
 ```
-./mitie_example ../../MITIE-models/ner_model.dat sample_text.txt
+./mitie_ner ../../MITIE-models/ner_model.dat sample_text.txt
 ```

 The above works on most Unix like systems.
 For Windows and other platforms we have provided [CMake](http://www.cmake.org)